-The plan for the care village in Tweedbank includes 60 beds in Tweedbank care home, 8 unit for particular need (Tweedbank Young Person Complex Care Development) and 8 units for particular needs (Tweedbank Adult Complex Care).
+The care village in Tweedbank will include 60 beds in Tweedbank care home, 8 units for particular need (Tweedbank Young Person Complex Care Development) and 8 units for particular needs (Tweedbank Adult Complex Care).

 Hawick Care Village

 The plan for the care village in Hawick includes 60 beds within the residential care and hub, 40 units for Extra Care Housing and 12 units for amenity housing.